exponential-idle-guides/exponential-idle-guides/src/view/guides/asd.md

     <li>Solve the tile three spaces to the left of the center tile.</li>
     <li>Repeat steps b-d but to the right of the center tile.</li>
   </ol>
+  The top row should now be entirely filled with 1s.
-  <li>Repeat step 1 for every row until the bottom row (don't solve bottom row).</li>
+  <li>Repeat step 1 for every row until the bottom row (don't solve the bottom row yet).</li>
 </ol>

 ##### To verify there is no mistake:

 - When you are done, your board will be symmetric.
-- The two tiles adjacent to the bottom center tile wll always be 1 or 4.
+- The two tiles adjacent to the bottom center tile will always be 1 or 4.

 #### Example